urschrei/ckmeans/README.md

 [![Documentation](https://img.shields.io/docsrs/ckmeans/latest.svg)](https://docs.rs/ckmeans/latest)

-Ckmeans clustering is an improvement on heuristic-based clustering approaches like Jenks.
+Ckmeans clustering is an improvement on 1-dimensional heuristic-based clustering approaches such as Jenks.
 The algorithm was developed by [Haizhou Wang and Mingzhou Song](http://journal.r-project.org/archive/2011-2/RJournal_2011-2_Wang+Song.pdf) (2011) as a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach to the problem of clustering numeric data into groups with the least within-group sum-of-squared-deviations.

 Minimizing the difference within groups – what Wang & Song refer to as `withinss`, or within sum-of-squares – means that groups are optimally homogenous within and the data is split into representative groups.
-This is very useful for visualization, where you may want to represent a continuous variable in discrete colour or style groups.
+This is very useful for visualization, where one may wish to represent a continuous variable in discrete colour or style groups.
 This function can provide groups that emphasize differences between data.

 Being a dynamic approach, this algorithm is based on two matrices that store incrementally-computed values for squared deviations and backtracking indexes.